How To Be A Great Conversationalist After 50November 2, 2018

 The petite woman in her eighties got into the car and sat next to me.
 Although I did not know her, 30 minutes later, when we arrived at a family wedding in Atlanta, Georgia, I turned to her and said, “I hope we are seated at the same table.”
 To which she replied, “What a lovely compliment.”
+Why did I hope to sit by her?
+Because this lovely woman, wise in years, had mastered the art of being a great conversationalist after 50.
+Have you?

 She immediately turned to me with her breathtaking smile and twinkling eyes that could have lit up the sky and, in a warm southern manner, she invited me into her life.
-She was charming and so, I entered her world with pleasure.
+She was charming, and so, I entered her world with pleasure.

 I looked at her, smiled back and said, “I feel like I have known you forever.
 I love your dress and handbag.”